 My personal experience with YouTrip: It worked wonders for me

 I personally used YouTrip in the Bay Area in San Francisco as well as multiple online shopping websites (both local and overseas).
 I used YouTrip as my primary debit card in the US.
-To be honest, my experience has been pretty awesome so far.
-For my upcoming trip to Europe, I’m planning to use YouTrip as my primary debit card as well.
+To be honest, my experience was pretty awesome.

 My personal review for YouTrip?
 In my humble opinion, the most value-for-money card for travel.